May 23, 2012

 There was lots and lots of “chilling” time, as the teens explained.

-How to Plan a Cheap Family Vacation… without being cheapAnd you wouldn’t believe how much excitement came from these Three Musketeers just from checking out the “hot ride.”
-They examined, dreamed and role played for 30 minutes. icon smile How to Plan a Cheap Family Vacation… without being cheap
+You wouldn’t believe how much excitement came from these Three Musketeers just from checking out the “hot ride.”
+They examined, dreamed and role played for 30 minutes. 🙂

 By the third day, we girls were itching to go shopping!
 So where else would the relatives of the Frugal Fashionista go?
-Good Will, of course.
+Goodwill thrifting, of course.

 We were on the hunt for a “mother of the bride” dress.
-We came awfully close, but we were worried that this beauty might show up her daughter. icon smile How to Plan a Cheap Family Vacation… without being cheap
+We came awfully close, but we were worried that this beauty might show up her daughter. 🙂

 (Yes, I am bragging on my hot nieces, but you can look that good and still love to shop at GW.)